 To develop trading systems first you need a trading concept.
 There are hundreds, if not thousands, of trading ideas.
 While you may think this is a key part of your system, based on the book by Van K Tharp "Trade you Way to Financial Freedom" it only accounts for about 10% of your success.

-The weekly stock of Glamis Gold (GLG) illustrates the system that we will be using as an example.
+The weekly stock of Cracker Barrel Old Coutry Store (CBRL) is shown below illustrates the system that I will be using as an example.
 This is only an idea.
 You need to determine if it is worth trading.

-Idea: If a stock makes a new weekly low but, closes above last week's close, closes above the open and closes in the top 75% of its weekly trading range is this a buy signal?
+Idea: When a stock makes a new weekly low, closes above last week's close, closes above the open and closes in the top 75% of its weekly trading range is this a buy signal?
+The weekly volume is set to greater than 1,000,000 and the minimum price for the scan is $1.

 Let's think about the idea.
-The stock hit a new low during the week of May 16, 2005 (shown by the arrow in the chart below).
+The stock hit a new low during the week of September 13, 2024.
 This is a bearish signal.
 However, also in that same week the stock closed higher.
 This is a bullish sign.
 If it was so weak, why did it close higher?
 Is it under valued?
 Is there a fundamental change going on?
 Our initial trading systems will be based on this idea.

 Chart courtesy of StockCharts.com